 77% of companies planned to hire tech talent in 2020.
 Yet 80% of those roles were deemed as difficult to fill.

 A 2021 survey by Codingame listed reasons why these roles were hard to fill.
-They noted the greatest challenges for tech recruiters as:
+They noted the greatest challenges for recruiting tech talent as:

 - Finding qualified candidates (61%)

 - Standing out from other companies to attract talent (25%)

 - Aligning with the hiring manager’s demands/job requirements (24%)

 These challenges are concerning.
 For instance, employers spent $140 billion on recruitment activities in 2012, yet with the prevalence of the above pains, the effectiveness of this investment is limited.

 Poor recruitment processes have a direct impact on an organization’s bottom line.
 In contrast, effective recruitment can boost revenue by x3.5.

 Hence external recruiters need to understand these common recruitment challenges and act to negate them appropriately.